Aries-chen/MedEditBench/README.md

 * MedMCQA: [https://github.com/medmcqa/medmcqa](https://github.com/medmcqa/medmcqa)
 * MedExQA: [https://github.com/knowlab/MedExQA](https://github.com/knowlab/MedExQA)

 We have provided the medical knowledge editing datasets in `./MedEditBench/data/`.
+Datasets with the suffix `_gold_subset.json` is a human verification set for experiments in Figure 4 and Table 5.

 You can also construct `MedMCQA_edit` and `MedExQA_edit` from scratch, please run: